EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-singleton.md

 content_title: How to define a singleton
 ---

-To define a simple singleton, which is storing an account name as primary value and a uint64_t as secondary value in structure `test_table`, follow the steps below:
+To define a simple singleton, which is storing an account name as primary value and a uint64_t as secondary value in structure `testtable`, follow the steps below:

 1. Include the `eosio.hpp` and `singleton.hpp` headers and declare the `eosio` namespace usage
 ```